First-order QCD transition in a primordial magnetic field

 \section{Part II: first-order phase transition with Polyakov-Quark-Meson model}

 It is hard to study the first-order phase transition dynamics in the framework of the PNJL model that involves four- and six-quark interaction terms.
 Since it had been shown that the NJL model could be bosonized to a model with only meson degrees of freedom~\cite{Klevansky:1992qe}, we alternatively adopt the simple two-flavor PQM model~\cite{Schaefer:2006ds} to demonstrate the transition process in this section.
-In this model, the quark degrees of freedom can be integrated out to introduce the effects of temperature, chemical potentials, and magnetic field into the mesonic system, and further analysis of bubble dynamics could just follow those given in the pioneer works~\cite{Coleman:1977py,Callan:1977pt} for boson systems.
+Note that there are two reasons why we focus on the two-flavor rather than three-flavor PQM model: firstly, the effect of strange quarks is small for the exploration of pion superfluidity~\cite{Cao:2021gfk}; secondly, we could reduce the number of coupled equations of motions to facilitate numerical evaluations.
+In the model, the quark degrees of freedom can be integrated out to introduce the effects of temperature, chemical potentials, and magnetic field into the mesonic system, and further analysis of bubble dynamics could just follow those given in the pioneer works~\cite{Coleman:1977py,Callan:1977pt} for boson systems.